100mslive/100ms-roomkit-ios/README.md

 This code allows you to conditionally display the Prebuilt Screen based on user input.

-Following demo video shows you how to integrate RoomKit SDK in your app:
+Following demo video shows you how to integrate RoomKit SDK in your app

 ![Demo Video](https://github.com/100mslive/100ms-roomkit-ios/assets/103245157/9947e072-af6c-4381-80af-8128c82f3f2c)